hvanlear/NewsFight/README.md

 # News Fight

-News Fight is a full stack web application that utilizes the python Vader Sentiment package to analyze top news stories, from any two major news outlets for, a desired topic.
+News Fight is a full stack web application that utilizes the python Vader Sentiment package to analyze top news stories, from any two major news outlets, for a desired topic.
 It provides individual analysis scores for stories and an overall average for all stories returned.

 ## Built With